BabakShah/developerportal/pages/platforms/v3/osx/osx.md

 * [Analyze a video frame stream]({{ site.baseurl }}/v3/osx/analyze-frames/)
 * [Analyze a photo]({{ site.baseurl }}/v3/osx/analyze-photo/)

-##### 4. Check out sample applications on GitHub
-Sample applications for processing videos, and connecting to the camera are available for cloning on our [GitHub repository.](http://github.com/Affectiva/osx-sdk-samples)

 ## Requirements & Dependencies

 ##### Hardware requirements (recommended)